 - helping you relax or reduce anxiety

-- getting more satisfying sleep
+- helping you get more satisfying sleep

-- learning more about your sexual desires
+- helping you learn more about your sexual desires

 - improving your sex life